We all have favourite artists who make our hearts flutter. An artist who it’s safe to say makes my heart sing is Friedensreich Hundertwasser.

 Being inspired by an artist is the most wonderful thing.
 It causes you to challenge your particular way of doing things and experiment with pushing one’s boundaries a bit further and trying things you would not have done before.
 That for me is true inspiration, resulting in your creative energy increasing and the desire to create becoming stronger.

-I thought I would share with you some of my favourite Hundertwasser pieces.
+I thought I would share with you some of my favourite Hundertwasser pieces below.
 If you would like to check out my portfolio to see works inspired by Hundertwasser click here.